 Many species have a courtship behaviour of touching and stroking.
 In some species this can last up to an hour.

-The male deposits a spermatophore on a web for the female then picks up.
+The male deposits a spermatophore on a web which the female then picks up.

 The female lays her eggs, usually 15 - 35, in a cavity, and guards them until they have hatched and dispersed.
 Some species are viviperous giving birth to already hatched young.
 In the U. K. eggs are usually laid in spring and summer.